 Download SCP gear locations (XLSX, 101.7KB) (includes coordinates)

 Equipment currently used in Queensland

 Nets do not prevent sharks from entering a particular area.
 They're intended to catch 'resident sharks' and sharks that pass through the area while feeding on bait fish.

-Equipment is installed far enough offshore to prevent human and shark interaction.
+Equipment is installed far enough offshore to prevent humans coming into contact.

-The Shark Control Program's (SCP) large mesh nets are designed to catch sharks over 2 m in length.
+The Shark Control Program's (SCP) large mesh nets are designed to target sharks over 2 metres long.
 The SCP aims to reduce the number of potentially dangerous sharks in particular areas rather than create an impenetrable barrier against shark attack.

-Fisheries Queensland's net specifications and are 186 m long, a depth of 6 m, and a mesh size of 500 mm.
+Fisheries Queensland's net specifications are 186m long, a depth of 6m, and a mesh size of 500mm.

 The nets are set adjacent to the shoreline according to the prevailing tides and currents.
 The topographical features of the area and sea conditions determine the nets distance from the shore.